MultiverseLearningProducts/swe/src/mod1/wk1/day3.md

 })
 ```

 Notice how we are importing our `app` object and passing it to supertest (we called that import `request` as thats what it represents).
+You can look at the examples on the [supertest npm page](https://www.npmjs.com/package/supertest) to get going with GET and POST.

 ## Assignment